EmmaBin/mastermind/README.md

 - Restart Game Option
 - Game Instruction
 - Three Difficulty Levels
-- Track Least Time Used to win a game at each difficulty level.
+- Track Least Time Used to win a game at each difficulty level
 - Testing with Jest

 ## Future Improvements